How to remove chalk marker off of a chalkboard: After trying SO many different things, this is what finally worked! (It only takes two things!)

 Want to see the rest of our home?

-Or if you LOVE browsing homes in your downtime, you can take a tour of our home, (inside and out) starting HERE!
+Or if you LOVE browsing homes in your downtime, you can take a tour of our home, (inside and out) starting with part 1 of our home tour.!